Shravlearner/ML-model-for-real-estate/README.md

 Bangalore House Price Prediction

 An end-to-end machine learning project to predict house prices in Bangalore based on various features like location, square footage, number of bedrooms, and more.
 The project demonstrates the entire data science workflow from data preprocessing to model deployment.
+This project predicts house prices in Bangalore using machine learning and deep learning techniques.

 Table of Contents